 Canadian Network for Complex Systems (CNCS)

-WICI is in its tenth year as a formal UW research centre, with renewal pending in winter, 2021.
-As part of the renewal, we are exploring the development of a Canadian Network for Complex Systems (CNCS).
-The form, mission, and activities of CNCS are open for development.
-Initial discussions on campus have identified the following open questions and possible directions:
+Since 2018, WICI has been leading the development of a Canadian Network for Complex Systems (CNCS).
+The form, mission, and activities of CNCS are under active development.
+Initial discussions have identified the following goals and directions:

 1. What goals/needs might CNCS serve?